 After delivery at Portsmouth Regional Hospital, mother and baby can continue as primary care patients at the Families First Health Center.

-Families First accepts all three Medicaid plans (WellSense, NH Healthy Families and Meridien), as well as private insurance.
+Families First accepts both Medicaid plans (WellSense and NH Healthy Families), as well as private insurance.
 Uninsured patients are offered a sliding fee scale based on their income; no one is turned away due to lack of insurance or ability to pay.

 Follow these links for information on: